Autism – The Sorrows and Joys

 (3) Performs the same action or makes the same sounds over and over.

-The diagnosis of autism is based on behavior and developmental milestones.
-A skilled and experienced health care provider can make the diagnosis.
-Because of the need to get the diagnosis right, it’s not simple or easy.
-Many pieces of information will need to be drawn together, perhaps from diverse sources.
-Each child can present a bit differently from others with autism.
-Each of the three important behavioral areas above can exist as mild to severe along a graduated spectrum.
+To make a diagnosis of autism the doctor looks at how your child behaves and at “developmental milestones”, things a child usually does at a certain age.
+Some additional specific testing might be needed.
+A skilled and experienced doctor can make the diagnosis.
+Because the doctor has to get the diagnosis right, it’s not quick and easy.
+She needs to pull together a lot of information.
+Each child can be a bit different from others with autism.
+Each of the three important behavioral areas above can exist as mild-to-severe, giving the medical condition a different appearance.

 Signs of Larger Challenges

-There are some clinical signs that a child might have larger hurdles to overcome.
-Examples are times of moderate-to-severe irritability, throwing full-blown tantrums, loud outbursts with fighting, and hurting him/her self.
+The doctor might see some behaviors that show that a child might have some larger hurdles to overcome.
+Examples are: times of moderate-to-severe irritability, throwing full-blown tantrums, loud outbursts with fighting, and hurting himself/herself.

 Autism Touches Every Neighborhood

-Autism is an “equal opportunity” neurological condition.
-It is seen in all neighborhoods.
+Autism is an “equal opportunity” medical condition.
+It’s seen in all neighborhoods.
 Children in the nicer part of town, in the disadvantaged part of town, and all through that big, middle-class (whatever that really is) area.
 It can be found in every geographic area around the world and affects every ethnicity, white, black, brown, Native American, everyone.
+We’re all in this together.

 Autism Doesn’t Just Go Away

-There is a peculiar saying that makes a point, “The only thing that will go away if you ignore it is your teeth.”
-Autism doesn’t go away, and certainly does not go away if one ignores it.
+There’s a peculiar saying that makes a point, “The only thing that will go away if you ignore it is your teeth.”
+Autism doesn’t just go away, and absolutely does not go away if one ignores it.
+Children go not automatically grow out of autism.
 Autism is about how the brain within the body is put together.
-It is a lifelong condition.
+It’s a lifelong condition.

-National Institutes of Health, National Institute of Neurological Disorders and Stroke
+National Institute of Neurological Disorders and Stroke on Autism

-U. S. National Library of Medicine, Medline Plus
+US National Library of Medicine’s Medline Plus on Autism Spectrum Disorder